y0j0/rye-project-tst/README.md

 # rye-project-tst

-First line Margit
+Firt line from Brigit
-Second line Margit
+Second line from Brigit - updated